Auburn Bulletin 2024-2025

 If thesis hours are not applicable, 4 hours must be satisfied with approved electives.

 PhD students must pass a General Doctoral Examination after completion of the course work and prior to proceeding to the dissertation.
 The General Doctoral Examination has written and oral parts to evaluate comprehension of existing knowledge in the student's area of study.
 Upon successful completion of the Examination, the student enters the candidacy for the Doctor of Philosophy degree and proceeds with the dissertation research.
-The Final Oral Examination is the defense of the dissertation, which must receive unanimous approval by the Graduate Advisory Committee and the Outside Reader before the PhD can be conferred.
+The Final Oral Examination is the defense of the dissertation, which must receive unanimous approval by the Graduate Advisory Committee and the outside reader before the PhD can be conferred.